Sanjoli2707/AI-Exam-Anxiety-Detector/README.md

 A feature-engineered dataset not required for BERT-based modeling

 Note: Dataset files are excluded from this repository due to licensing and size constraints.
 Users must download the dataset separately from Kaggle and place the required CSV file inside the data/ directory.

+2) DataSet Loading
+To inspect the dataset, a Jupyter Notebook named

+01_dataset_inspection.ipynb is created inside the notebooks/ folder.

+The dataset is loaded using the Pandas library:

+import pandas as pd

+df = pd.read_csv("../data/final_anxiety_dataset.csv")

+This allows structured analysis and easy visualization of dataset properties.

+3) Understanding DataSet Structure
+The dataset mainly consists of two important columns:

+statement → Text input written by users

+status → Mental health label associated with the text

+To understand the dataset size and structure, the following commands are used:

+df.head()

+df.shape

+df.columns

+This step confirms:

+Number of records

+Number of columns

+Type of data present.

+4) Finding Missing Vaues
+Before training any model, missing values must be identified.

+df.isnull().sum()

+This step reveals that some text entries may be missing and need to be handled during preprocessing.

+5) Class Distribution Analysis
+   The dataset contains multiple mental-health categories, which may not be evenly distributed.

+df['status'].value_counts()

+This analysis helps identify:

+Class imbalance

+Dominant mental-health categories

+Need for label mapping in later stages

+Understanding class distribution is essential to prevent model bias.